 Infectious arthritis or Septic arthritis

-A bacteria or fungi which travels through the blood vessels causes infection to our body and sometimes moves to the nearest tissue thereby manipulating the synovial fluid that supports the cartilage thus also creating an infection in the joint.
+A bacteria or fungi which travel through the blood vessels causes infection to our body and sometimes moves to the nearest tissue thereby manipulating the synovial fluid that supports the cartilage thus also creating an infection in the joint.

 Juvenile rheumatoid arthritis

 Also known as Juvenila Idiopathic Arthritis, it affects children who below the age of 16.
 Though some symptoms may affect only for a certain period, some can last for a lifetime.
 Juvenile rheumatoid arthritis mainly affects joints and you may feel stiffness or swelling in that area.
 In certain cases, the child may also suffer from fever, rashes or swollen lymph.
-Though the cause is unknown, you can compare it with autoimmune disorder or sometimes hereditary may play a role in this area.
+Though the cause is unknown, you can compare it with the autoimmune disorder or sometimes hereditary may play a role in this area.